karttur/setup-ide/_posts/2017/2017-12-30-install-postgres.md

 ## Postgres database

 [PostgreSQL](https://www.postgresql.org) (or postgres for short) is an advanced open source object-relational database system, that can also handle spatial data formats with the extension PostGIS.
-I use PostgreSQL and PostGIS for handle both processes and data layers when I work with Geo Imagine.
+I use PostgreSQL and PostGIS for handling both processes and data layers when I work with GeoImagine.

-## Source distributions for macOS
+## Source distributions for Mac OSX

-There are (at least) three alternatives for installing PostgreSQL and PostGIS on your local Mac OS machine:
+There are (at least) three alternatives for installing PostgreSQL and PostGIS on your local Mac OSX machine:
 * [PostgreSQL](https://www.postgresql.org/download/) - the official distribution
 * [Homebrew](https://www.codementor.io/devops/tutorial/getting-started-postgresql-server-mac-osx) - using a mac OS app manager
 * [KyngChaos](http://www.kyngchaos.com/software/postgres) - binary installer maintained by William Kyngesburye